mijustin/justin4/content/collections/pages/hi-im-justin-jackson.md

                       rel: null
                       target: null
                       title: null
-                text: "Let's start about your startup costs" -
+                text: "Let's talk about your startup costs" -
                 type: text
-                text: " – a topic that doesn't get discussed enough in the business community."
+                text: ' – a topic that is under-examined in the business community.'
       -
         type: listItem
         content: